SABS-Group-1/pkmodelling/README.md

 ## Using the Package

 When initialising the Model class, the package creates a model that consists solely of the central compartment.
-Note that in this version, the dose is only implemented as a constant addition at every time step.

 ```
 import pkmodelling_sabs_group1 as pk

-model = pk.model.Model(clearance_rate=1, vol_c=1, dose=1)
+model = pk.model.Model(clearance_rate=1.0, vol_c=1.0)
 ```

-You are then able to add one subcutaneous and/or arbitrarily many peripheral compartments.
+You are then able to add one subcutaneous and/or arbitrarily many peripheral compartments with different volumes \[ml] and initial drug quantities \[ng].

 ```
-model.add_subcutaneous_compartment(absorption_rate=2)
+model.add_subcutaneous_compartment(absorption_rate=2.0)
-model.add_peripheral_compartment(pc_name="Compartment 1", vol_p=2, q_p=3)
+model.add_peripheral_compartment(pc_name="Compartment 1", vol_p=2.0, q_p=3.0)
-model.add_peripheral_compartment(pc_name="Compartment 2", vol_p=4, q_p=5)
+model.add_peripheral_compartment(pc_name="Compartment 2", vol_p=4.0, q_p=5.0)
 ```
+You are then able to specify a dosing protocol that can be either
+- A number of instantaneous does at specific times
+- A steady dose over a given period of time
+- A combination of the above

-In order to solve the model you specified above, you initialise a Solution class and run the solve method.
-The standard initial values are 0 for the drug concentrations in all compartments and a timespan of [0,1), divided into 1000 time steps.
+In order to solve the model you specified above, you initialise a Solution class that takes both the model and dosing protocol as parameters and then run the solve method.
+The standard initial values are 0 for the drug concentrations in all compartments and a timespan of 1hr, divided into 1000 time steps.

+An demo of a subcutaneous model can be found in the **demo.py** script.

 ```
+import pkmodel as pk # if the package is downloaded directly

+protocol = pk.protocol.Protocol(dose_amount=1)
+protocol.make_continuous(time_start=0, time_finish=0.5)

+model = pk.model.Model(clearance_rate=1, vol_c=1)
+model.add_subcutaneous_compartment(absorption_rate=2)  # needed if the dosing protocol is subcutaneous
+model.add_peripheral_compartment(pc_name="Compartment 1", vol_p=2, q_p=3)  # adds a peripheral compartment
+model.add_peripheral_compartment()

-sol = pk.solution.Solution(model=model)
+sol = pk.solution.Solution(model=model, protocol=protocol)
 sol.solve()
 ```

-You are then able to generate a plot that shows you the change in concentration for each compartment over time.
+You are then able to generate a plot that shows you the change in drug concentration for each compartment over time.

 ```